Nootropics Guide 2026: Ranked by Clinical Evidence

 Alpha-GPC (alpha-glycerophosphocholine) is a choline source that crosses the blood-brain barrier efficiently and serves as a precursor to acetylcholine — the neurotransmitter most directly associated with learning, memory, and attention.
 It’s also the form used in most clinical research on choline and cognition.

 A 2003 clinical trial by De Jesus Moreno Moreno in Clinical Therapeutics found that 1,200mg/day of alpha-GPC improved cognitive scores in patients with mild to moderate Alzheimer’s dementia over 180 days.
-In healthy adults, the evidence is thinner but directionally positive, particularly for people with low dietary choline intake (eggs and liver are the primary food sources, and many people under-consume both).
+Moderate evidence In healthy adults, the evidence is thinner but directionally positive, particularly for people with low dietary choline intake (eggs and liver are the primary food sources, and many people under-consume both).

 Dose: 300–600mg daily.
 Higher doses (1,200mg) are used in clinical settings for cognitive decline.
 Alpha-GPC is hygroscopic (absorbs moisture), so store it sealed and in a cool place.